Nasser Paydar: Career

-On November 17, 2015, he was appointed the fifth chancellor of IUPUI as well as an executive vice president for Indiana University.
+On November 17, 2015, he was appointed the fifth and final chancellor of IUPUI as well as an executive vice president for Indiana University.
 After more than 36 years with the university, Paydar retired on February 28, 2022.

 In March 2022, President Joe Biden nominated Paydar to serve as the assistant secretary for the Office of Postsecondary Education.
 He was confirmed on August 4, 2022.

+In August 2025, Paydar became president of the Council for Higher Education Accreditation, a national association focused on advocacy for academic quality and the independence of accreditation in the United States.

 Personal life

 Paydar is married to Niloo who he met while they were both students at Syracuse.
 The couple has two adult children.